egovernment/eregistrations/README.md

 Ideally our full stack JavaScript application can be fully functional in a browser with JavaScript support turned off.

 If you're not familiar with ES5, it's very important that you know all the differences.
 In eRegistrations, we use ES5 at it's best.
-We use all Array iterator methods (`forEach`, `some` etc.), we don't use  `for` or `for in` construct, as they're not that convenient.
+We use all Array iterator methods (`forEach`, `some` etc.), we usually don't use  `for` or `for in` construct, as they're not that convenient.
 We use _getters_, _setters_ and _descriptors_ for object modeling.
 We also write all of our code in _strict_ mode.

 See following:
 * http://ejohn.org/blog/ecmascript-5-strict-mode-json-and-more/